If you're confident, resourceful and enjoy customer interaction, working as a tourist information manager could be ideal for you

 - Most travel in the working day is local, mainly to attractions, events and businesses.

-- You may travel to other TICs to compare practices in order to update services or systems within your own centre.
-Managers are expected to attend conferences or trade events, which may be held anywhere in the UK.
-Overnight absence from home and overseas work or travel may occasionally be required.
+- You may need to travel to other centres to compare working practices and systems, and to attend conferences or trade events, which may be held anywhere in the UK.
+This could mean the occasional overnight absence from home.

 You can become a TIC manager with a degree, HND or foundation degree in any subject.
 However, the following may increase your chances: